turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * The final resume due date is Friday, **Week 5, through the end of the mod survey.
 * Portfolios can be submitted during the inning, as long as they're submitted by **EOD Friday of Week 5.

+## Deliverables for Mod 3 that are optional

 ###  Creating Your Terminal Portfolio: An Overview